 There are two blue click-to-call buttons in this section.
 The numeric version of the vanity phone number is also shown.

-It should be noted that the vanity phone number is used for branding and conversion, that is to increase the number of calls.
+It should be noted that our vanity phone number is used for branding and conversion.
 However, calls are not placed through the vanity phone number.
 Wherever a phone number appears as a vanity phone number or its numeric phone number, they are linked to tracking numbers.
 Call buttons are also linked to tracking numbers.

 Section 2 shows the benefits to potential clients on the left with a blue click-to-call button, and a magazine ad is shown on the right side.